thollander/actions-comment-pull-request/README.md

 ### Specifying which pull request to comment on

-You can explicitly input which pull request should be commented on by passing the `pr_number` input.
+You can explicitly input which pull request should be commented on by passing the `pr-number` input.
 That is particularly useful for manual workflow for instance (`workflow_run`).

 ```yml